core-wg/resource-directory/draft-ietf-core-resource-directory.md

 --- abstract

-In many M2M applications, direct discovery of resources is not practical due to sleeping nodes, disperse networks, or networks where multicast traffic is inefficient.
+In many IoT applications, direct discovery of resources is not practical due to sleeping nodes, disperse networks, or networks where multicast traffic is inefficient.
 These problems can be solved by employing an entity called a Resource Directory (RD), which contains information about resources held on